Newfoundland 2-dollar coin: Description

 The resulting two-dollar coin had a diameter of 17.98 mm, the same as the ten-cent coin—in comparison, a modern Canadian dime has a diameter of 18.03 mm.
 The obverse design had Queen Victoria.
 There was one principal portrait of Victoria, but a different one was used in 1865 and 1870, and a third one was used in 1882 and 1888.
 The reverse was notable in that three equivalent denominations were indicated: 2 dollars, 200 cents, and 100 pence.
 The third value was the equivalent in sterling.

 History

 Issued in various years between 1865 and 1888, few two-dollar coins were struck.
 The highest annual mintage was 25,000 in 1882 and 1888, while coins struck in 1880 are particularly rare because of a mintage of only 2,500.
 With the exception of the 1882 issue, struck at the Heaton Mint and bearing the mint mark "H", all of the coins were minted in London.

-Newfoundland's two dollar coin was broadly used not only in Newfoundland, but also in Eastern Canada in general.
+Newfoundland's two-dollar coin was broadly used not only in Newfoundland, but also in Eastern Canada in general.
 The supply of the coins "virtually disappeared" in 1894, when Newfoundland's banks and monetary system collapsed.
-With paper banknotes being distrusted, the gold coins were hoarded, as well as two next-highest Newfoundland denominations, the silver 50-cent and 20-cent pieces.
+With paper banknotes being distrusted, the gold coins were hoarded, as well as two of the next-highest Newfoundland denominations, the silver 50-cent and 20-cent pieces.